-The intangible asset amortization expense of \$6.5 million and \$7.3 million, during the three months ended October 31, 2020 and 2019, respectively, relates to trademarks, tradenames and customer relationships acquired by the Company in connection with its acquisition of IWCO.
-The decrease is due to lower amortization expense with respect to the customer relationship intangible assets.
+The intangible asset amortization expense of \$5.4 million and \$6.9 million, during the three months ended January 31, 2021 and 2020, respectively, relates to trademarks, tradenames and customer relationships acquired by the Company in connection with its acquisition of IWCO.
+Amortization expense decreased because the trademarks and tradenames were fully amortized in December 2020, and there was lower amortization expense with respect to the customer relationship intangible assets.
 The customer relationship intangible assets are amortized using an accelerated method, which reflects the pattern in which we receive the economic benefit of the asset.